lordvampire/BleLinkLandingTracker/readme.md

 - **Architecture:** MVVM

-## 🔍 Xiaomi Mi Band 4C UUID & Manufacturer Resolution
+## 🔍 UUIDs & Manufacturer Ids Resolution

 - The app currently **resolves some Xiaomi Mi Band 4C services, characteristics, and descriptor UUIDs** to their related functions.
     - For example, UUID `00001800-0000-1000-8000-00805f9b34fb` corresponds to the **Generic Access** service.